SAP-samples/datahub-dine/README.md

 To learn Sap Data Hub, we will create a recommender system for Data Hub Market Place, an e-commerce platform which is developed for the purpose of demo and learning, where customers across the globe make thousands of purchases everyday.

+Two scenarios are being discussed here:

- - [Sentiment Analyser](./tutorials/top%205%20products%20based%20on%20products%20reviews/README.md) : To build a pipeline which uses VORA text analysis engine to find the 5 most popular products based on customer reviews.
+ - [Sentiment Analyser](./tutorials/top%205%20products%20based%20on%20products%20reviews/README.md) : Build a pipeline which uses VORA text analysis engine to find the 5 most popular products based on customer reviews.
 Products are categorised based on the sentiment of their reviews.
-Python was used to implement this scenario.
+This scenario is implemented is Python.

- - [Product Recommender](./tutorials/product%20recommendations%20using%20fp%20growth%20algorithm/README.md) : To build a pipeline which uses Machine Learning (ML) to recommend products based on the history of sales transactions.
-We use python as the programming language for Machine Learning Capabilities.
+ - [Product Recommender](./tutorials/product%20recommendations%20using%20fp%20growth%20algorithm/README.md) : Build a pipeline which uses Machine Learning (ML) to recommend products based on the history of sales transactions.
+This scenario is implemented using Python Machine Learning Libraries.